git-town/git-town/documentation/development/development.md

 # Developing the Git Town source code

-This page gets you started hacking on the Git Town codebase.
+This page helps you get started hacking on the Git Town codebase.

 ## setup